 Not Interested in Making your own Worm Bin?

 Compare the most popular worm bins on the market here.
-They range in price from $44 to $400.
-Why buy when it’s easy to make your own for $10 or less!?
+They range in price from $25 to $400 on Amazon.
+But, why buy when it’s easy to make your own for $10 or less!?

 How to Make Your Own Worm Bin for Vermiculture Composting

-It is so easy to make your own vermicuture composting worm bin.
+I cannot stress enough how easy it is to make your own vermicuture composting worm bin.

 HERE’S WHAT YOU’LL NEED TO MAKE YOUR OWN WORM BIN